 If, however, a court finds that the drunk is at fault, the injured party may seek compensatory and punitive damages for the accident.
 Please refer to the question regarding compensatory damages in the FAQ.
 Punitive damages are damages usually included on top of existing compensatory damages.
 Punitive damages are used to monetarily punish a person at fault in many personal injury cases.
 Although Louisiana has eliminated punitive damages in most cases, those injured in DUI cases may still pursue punitive damages.
 Further, those damages are used as a deterrent to prevent people from driving while intoxicated.

 If you or a loved one have recently been involved in a car accident, contact a member of our team today for a consultation.
 At the Charbonnet Law Firm, we have years of experience handling all types of car accident cases across the state of Louisiana.
 Whether a drunk driver hit you, your insurance company denies your claim, or you have suffered a debilitating injury—our experienced car accident attorneys have seen it all.
 You can trust us to investigate your claim and provide the best quality legal advice to ensure your interests have been covered.
-Please contact us by clicking here and filling out our contact form or calling (504) 888-2227.
+Please contact us by clicking here and filling out our contact form or by calling (504) 888-2227.